PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-To run it, type `cargo run` in the terminal.
-You should see the output:
+Run it with `cargo run`.
+You should see:

 ```bash
 > cargo run